When talking about a way to match media properties to some condition component uses word criterion.

-There are four types of criteria: numeric, textual, boolean and composite.
+There are five types of criteria: numeric, textual, boolean, composite and include.
 Difference of first three ones comes from properties they match.
 For example container streams count is a number so it is covered by numeric criterion.
 Codec name is a string so criterion is textual.
 Whether container is HLS is a true/false flag so it is covered by boolean criterion.
 And so on.

 Composite criteria are used to group other criteria and combine their results.

-Each criteria type has its own set of conditions.
-Condition can be changed for selected criterion using context menu (popup menu
+numeric criteria have their own set of conditions.
+Condition can be changed for selected criterion using context menu.

-Composite criteria has two conditions.
+Composite criteria have two conditions.
 They specify how results of nested criteria should be combined.

 AND means that quality matches composite criteria if it matches all nested criteria.

 OR means that quality matches composite criteria if it matches at least one of nested criteria.

 Conditions for numeric criteria are described in the following list.
 Note that when comparing two qualities using numeric criteria it checks not only if there is a match (aka yes/no) but which one matches better to sort qualities accordingly.
 Canonical number there is the number you specify when adjusting criteria.